-CARECEN provides education, enrichment and leadership development programs for children, youth and adults through its Parent Center, Youth Center and citizenship classes.
+CARECEN provides education and leadership development programs for youth and adults through its Youth and Parent Center and citizenship classes.
 All programs are at no or low cost to the community and aim to support immigrant families so they can succeed in school and work.
 These programs address the immediate needs of immigrants both with and without status, and they help boost their confidence, their economic possibilities and their level of community engagement.

-- Intermediate Citizenship Class -- Lasts 12 weeks.
+- Citizenship Class -- Lasts 13 weeks.
 Students develop a foundation in the 100 civics questions in the citizenship exam, as well as learning to read, recognize and write the vocabulary required in the reading and dictation portions of the citizenship interview.

 - English Exempt Class -- Lasts 10 weeks.
 Tailored for students who have been approved to take an abridged version of the test or who are taking the test in Spanish.